Alternative fuel vehicle: Wood gas

 Wood gas can be used to power cars with ordinary internal combustion engines if a wood gasifier is attached.
 This was quite popular during World War II in several European and Asian countries because the war prevented easy and cost-effective access to oil.

-Herb Hartman of Woodward, Iowa currently drives a wood powered Cadillac.
+As of 2014, Herb Hartman of Woodward, Iowa currently drives a wood powered Cadillac.
 He claims to have attached the gasifier to the Cadillac for just $700.
 Hartman claims, "A full hopper will go about fifty miles depending on how you drive it," and he added that splitting the wood was "labor-intensive.
 That's the big drawback."

-Multiple fuel source

-Dual fuel

-Dual fuel vehicle is referred as the vehicle using two types of fuel in the same time (can be gas + liquid, gas + gas, liquid + liquid) with different fuel tank.

-Diesel-CNG dual fuel is a system using two type of fuel which are diesel and compressed natural gas (CNG) at the same time.
-It is because of CNG need a source of ignition for combustion in diesel engine.